-Imperial magnificence can be like ice cream: wonderful, but at some point you just can’t face another dollop of neogothic architecture, even if it does come with baroque sprinklings.
-Vienna’s MuseumsQuartier (Museum Quarter or MQ) is the spicy hummus option.
+Imperial magnificence can be like ice cream: wonderful, but at some point you just can’t face another dollop of neogothic architecture with Baroque sprinklings.
+Vienna’s MuseumsQuartier (MQ) is the spicy hummus option.

-- Pedestrianized complex of modern & contemporary art museums, cultural venues, shops, and restaurants
+- Pedestrianized complex of modern & contemporary art museums, cultural venues, shops, & café-restaurants

 - Dynamic event and exhibition programme